 - May need frequent use for best results

-- Not intended for puppies under 12 weeks
+- Not intended for young kittens

 3. Burt's Bees Oatmeal Dog Conditioner